Yoav Blum is an international & bestselling author and software developer.

 His first three books became instant Israeli bestsellers.
 The Coincidence Makers, his debut, will be translated into more than ten languages.

-He currently lives in Israel with his wife and two daughters.
+He currently lives in Israel with his wife and three kids.

 When he is not writing (literature or code) he contemplates what he’ll do when he grows up.